 I kept the food incredibly simple because I’ve learned that kids mostly just want to play at parties.
 I found some LEGO jello molds here and made jigglers in four different flavors.

 We opted for Rice Krispie treat cake.
 So much less mess and fuss than real cake.

 I made a balloon dart board years ago and it has been well used.
 It even made the cut for the move to California because I knew we would continue to use it again and again.

 The balloons were filled with small Candy Blox that exploded each time a balloon was popped.

 I made sure to have some favors filled with Candy Blox so they didn’t have to eat the balloon remnants from the dirt.

-I picked up enough wheels at the Lego Store for each child to have the same starting base.
+I picked up enough wheels at t]The LEGO Store for each child to have the same starting base.
 They spent the majority of the party going back and forth from the building tables to the racing track.
-I loved to see all of the unique creations they constructed with the assortment of Legos.
+I loved to see all of the unique creations they constructed with the assortment of LEGO bricks.